William Lawrence is currently working on a musical, Dance On The Moon.

 4, Rackie

-Rackie, seductive middle-aged female pirate; she wears a patch over her left eye; a seafaring crony of Captain Gideon's, sailed under Sir Henry Morgan.
+Rackie, seductive middle-aged female pirate; she has a scar under her left eye; a seafaring crony of Captain Gideon's, sailed under Sir Henry Morgan.

 5, Ben